eudaimyst/turn-based-pattern-toy-models/docs/AUDIENCE.md

-[Human in the loop: This was an early concept of the intended audience.
+[Human in the loop: Here is an early concept of the intended audience.
 But as time went on it became clear that the potential for the toys to be misinterpreted was too great.
-Even with careful framing, removing the words dynamics, abstracting conversations, etc...
-Therefore the audience was reduced to what's present in the README.
-Whether this is the case or just a symptom of the ethical guardrails being established early in the project and consistently reinforced by the AI, I'm not sure.
-But it caused me to make this decision rather than release the toy models publicly.]
+Even with careful framing, removing the words dynamics, abstracting conversations, etc. Therefore the audience was reduced to what's present in the README.]

 # **🎯 Who This Is For**